kdex/crystal-event-emitter/README.md

 #### <b>constructor</b>(options)

 Constructs a new EventEmitter instance, usually called using `super(options)`.
-The `options` argument is an object with the following keys:
+The `options` argument is an optional object with the following keys:

 ##### inferListeners